zinwang/quark-engine/docs/source/quark_rules.rst

    :alt:

-The behavior map shows that the ``Lcom/techmediapro/photoediting/core/MainActivity;N0`` function downloads APKs from remote servers.
+The behavior map shows that the ``Lcom/techmediapro/photoediting/core/MainActivity;N0`` function downloads a file from a URL.
+If the URL points to an APK, it indicates that the function downloads an additional APK from a remote server.

 Behaviors detected by Quark: